jhiichan/portfolio/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run storybook`

+Storybook is a frontend workshop for building UI components and pages in isolation.\
+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\